adrybakov/rad-tools/docs/source/user-guide/module/exchange/index.rst

 ======================

-The Hamiltonian could be saved in as a text file with :py:meth:`.ExchangeHamiltonian.dump_txt` method.
+The Hamiltonian could be saved in as a text file with :py:meth:`.SpinHamiltonian.dump_txt` method.

-It can be serialized with :py:meth:`.ExchangeHamiltonian.dump_pickle` method.
+It can be serialized with :py:meth:`.SpinHamiltonian.dump_pickle` method.